-As cities and states begin to re-open for business, Appetize customers are changing their operational and technology models to provide touch-free ordering options for their guests.
+As cities and states begin to re-open for business, Appetize customers are changing their operational and technology models to provide contactless ordering and payment options for their guests.
 Consumer behavior has already shifted significantly to digital and mobile channels, as evidenced by Mastercard’s recent announcement of 40% growth in contactless transactions globally.

 Appetize has been a mobile-first solution since its founding in 2012, and is deploying its NFC, mobile, and online ordering capabilities now more than ever.

-In this blog series, we will cover the entire ecosystem of contactless technologies that Appetize offers, from ordering and payment to fulfillment and delivery.
+In this blog, we will cover the entire ecosystem of contactless technologies that Appetize offers, from digital ordering and contactless payment to fulfillment and delivery.

 With the recent influx of credit card companies shipping NFC-enabled tap-to-pay cards and more consumers using mobile wallets like Apple Pay, Google Pay and Samsung Pay, enterprise businesses need to be ready for a world with less physical cash.
-Appetize POS terminals, handheld devices, and kiosks, are all equipped with Near Field Communication (NFC) to accept contactless payments without the cashier or guest passing anything back and forth.
+Appetize POS terminals, handheld devices, and kiosks, are all equipped with payment devices with Near Field Communication (NFC) to accept contactless payments, allowing transactions to be completed without the cashier or guest passing anything back and forth.

 In 2019 and 2020 many Appetize customers chose to augment native app experiences with app-less technologies through mobile web ordering.
 With Appetize’s Interact Mobile Web platform, guests use their own devices to place orders without having to install any apps.
 This full-featured ordering system can be accessed by simply pointing the camera of a mobile phone at a QR code and following the phone’s on-screen prompt.
 Appetize Interact Mobile Web enables four concepts: Virtual Kiosk, Virtual Waiter, Virtual Hawker and Virtual Drive-Thru.